Search for Science Fair Projects

 Science museums are great places to explore if you're looking for inspiration for your next science fair project or just want to learn more about science.
 Science museums, natural history museums, space museums, and discovery museums are all great places to do that!
 You can discover all sorts of interesting things about science and find cool project ideas for science fairs.

-Don't worry about how much it costs to get into the science museum, as there may be free admission days or free passes to a science museum near you!
-Check your credit card for offers, your local library for free museum passes, and nearby science museums for free entrance days.
+There may be free admission days or free passes to a science museum near you!
+Check your local library for free museum passes, nearby science museums for free entrance days and your credit card for offers.

 Find a science museum near you and prepare to be awed by all that you can learn there!
 I always learn something new and am inspired whenever I go to a science museum!